Baboucar/web-programming-101/week-0/wp101-notes-0.md

 **Front End** :: The stuff you see on website or web application in your browser.
 Front End Developers make use of HTML, CSS, JavaScript, and their relevant frameworks to ensure content is presented effectively and user’s have an excellent experience.

 **Back End** :: This refers to the guts of the application which live on the server.
 They manipulate data appropriately to make sure the Front End has what it needs.
 This can become very complicated as things scale.
-Back End Developers make use of programming languages like Node JS, Python, and Ruby (among many others) to work with data.
+Back End Developers make use of programming languages like Node JS, Python, and Ruby,PHP  (among many others) to work with data.

-**Full Stack** :: This is where a developers marry both sides into one.
+**Full Stack** :: This is where  developers marry both sides into one.
 A Full Stack developer can comfortably work with both the front and back ends.
 This is what we focus on building you up in both level I and II.